The Breast Implant Process – From Start to Finish

-You will be offered a consultation with the clinic to discuss the procedure in great detail and what you can expect afterwards.
-It is recommended that this initial consultation should be with the surgeon carrying out your procedure and not with a sales person.
-Ideally it is best to have a few consultations.
-It is at this stage you will be invited to ask questions about the breast implant process, discussing factors such as size of implants, the surgery itself and what you can expect in terms of after care.
+You will be offered a consultation with the clinic to discuss the procedure in great detail and what you can expect afterward.
+It is recommended that this initial consultation should be with the surgeon carrying out your procedure and not with a salesperson.
+Ideally, it is best to have a few consultations.
+It is at this stage you will be invited to ask questions about the breast implant process, discussing factors such as the size of implants, the surgery itself, and what you can expect in terms of aftercare.
 Your Surgeon will then discuss complications with you and although breast augmentation is one of the safest surgical procedures it is important that you understand the possible complications.

 Preparing for surgery

 Most breast augmentation procedures take one to two hours.
 Either a General Anaesthetic or Local Anaesthetic with conscious sedation is required for your procedure.
-During surgery various monitors will check your heart, pulse, blood pressure and oxygen levels.
-Following insertion of implants, your surgeon will use sutures to close the incisions.
+During surgery, various monitors will check your heart, pulse, blood pressure, and oxygen levels.
+Following the insertion of implants, your surgeon will use sutures to close the incisions.
 Waterproof dressings will be applied over the incisions to allow you to shower the next day.
-A non-underwired bra must be worn to help support the breasts and mould the shape.
+A non-underwired bra must be worn to help support the breasts and mold the shape.
 Occasionally, drainage tubes may be required for a short time.
-During fat transfer you will also need to wear compression garments over the liposuction areas.
+During the fat transfer, you will also need to wear compression garments over the liposuction areas.

 Once the surgery is completed, you will be taken to a recovery area where you will continue to be closely monitored.
 When the anaesthesia wears off, you may have some pain and discomfort which can be managed with pain medication.
 The pain should start to ease after 48 hours or so.
 You may also have some redness and swelling following the surgery.
 Breast augmentation is commonly performed on an outpatient basis so you should ask someone to drive you home after surgery and to stay with you for at least 24 hours after your surgery.